jan-wagenaar/ToDo-ReactNative/readme.md

 # Run the app
 $ npm start
 ```
-Visit my [blog post](http://jan-wagenaar.nl/blog/react-native-vs-outsystems-developing-in-react-native) for instructions for the code challenge.

 Note: If you're using Linux Bash for Windows, [see this guide](https://www.howtogeek.com/261575/how-to-run-graphical-linux-desktop-applications-from-windows-10s-bash-shell/) or use `node` from the command prompt.